Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Grounded scrutiny at scale

 \subsection{Setup}

-The corpus is \textbf{111 unique Quantum ESPRESSO papers} in which QE is the primary computational tool, filtered from all open-access QE literature\cite{giannozzi2009,giannozzi2017} published 2010--2024 across 12 journal families (Methods \S M1); restricting to open-access literature and open-source software lets us release every input, output, and trace.
-Across both the scale and depth regimes, the harness is the same: the \textbf{Claude Code CLI} as agentic orchestrator with \textbf{Claude Opus 4.6} as the underlying model, shelling out to bash for QE, Wannier90\cite{pizzi2020}, and any analysis the agent writes itself in Python.
+The corpus is \textbf{111 unique Quantum ESPRESSO papers} in which QE is the primary computational tool, filtered from all open-access QE literature~\cite{giannozzi2009,giannozzi2017} published 2010--2024 across 12 journal families (Appendix~\ref{app:methods} M1); restricting to open-access literature and open-source software lets us release every input, output, and trace.
+Across both the scale and depth regimes, the harness is the same: the \textbf{Claude Code CLI} as agentic orchestrator with \textbf{Claude Opus~4.6} as the underlying model, shelling out to bash for QE, Wannier90~\cite{pizzi2020}, and any analysis the agent writes itself in Python.
 There is no central tool layer --- no MCP server, no library wrapper --- by deliberate choice, to keep the harness honest about what the model does unaided.
-This differs from contemporary DFT-agent systems\cite{wang2025dreams,kumar2026,zou2025} that serve as execution layers for human-specified tasks; none reads a published paper.
-The scale-mode pipeline (Fig.~1a) wraps this harness in a Python outer loop that iterates over the corpus, handing each paper to a fresh agent under a boilerplate prompt that converged in development and is then held fixed for production (full prompt in SI \S S1; Methods \S M2).
+This differs from contemporary DFT-agent systems~\cite{wang2025dreams,kumar2026,zou2025} that serve as execution layers for human-specified tasks; none reads a published paper.
+The scale-mode pipeline (Fig.~\ref{fig:fig1}a) wraps this harness in a Python outer loop that iterates over the corpus, handing each paper to a fresh agent under a boilerplate prompt that converged in development and is then held fixed for production (Appendix~\ref{app:methods} M2, Appendix~\ref{app:prompts}).
 The agent receives the paper plus a small knowledge envelope covering core QE and the Wannier90 ecosystem.

-Each agent is told to do four things in order: load the \textbf{full paper into context} --- information is interleaved across a paper in ways that require coherent understanding rather than discrete retrieval, and SI \S S2 documents concrete cases where this full-context loading preserved or uncovered critical information for the reproduction plan; write a structured reading summary with its plan and targets; execute calculations serially while updating a worklog; and emit a structured verdict.
-A wall-clock soft cap of \textbf{2--4~h} per paper is set as a flexibility budget rather than a hard timeout (Methods \S M2); agents declare their own scope.
+Each agent is told to do four things in order: load the \textbf{full paper into context} --- information is interleaved across a paper in ways that require coherent understanding rather than discrete retrieval; write a structured reading summary with its plan and targets; execute calculations serially while updating a worklog; and emit a structured verdict.
+A wall-clock soft cap of \textbf{2--4~h} per paper is set as a flexibility budget rather than a hard timeout (Appendix~\ref{app:methods} M2); agents declare their own scope.